 Category: Questions about Income

-I didn't own a business.
-Why do I have to report my 1099-MISC on a Schedule C?
+I did not own a business.
+Why do I have to report my 1099-MISC or 1099-K on a Schedule C?

 When you earn money by performing work, that income is usually subject to social security and Medicare taxes.
 Usually, when you work for a company, you are their employee.
 As their employee, you only have to pay half of these taxes while your employer pays the other half.